OctopusDeploy/docs/docs/deployment-examples/java-applications/index.md

 * Supply the `Management User` and `Management Password` of the user was defined using the instructions from [Configure Tomcat](#configure_tomcat).
 * The `Start/Stop the Deployment` option allows you to deploy the application in a started or stopped state.
 Typically you will deploy in a started state.

-## Deploying to Tomcat via Manager Step Details
+## Deploying to Tomcat via Manager step details

 | Field Name | Required | Default Value | Field Description |
 |-|-|-|-|